naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Sticky: We’re having a moment, aren’t we?
+Scruffy: We’re having a moment, aren’t we?

 Eris: If by 'a moment' you mean me not wanting to strangle you for the first time since we met, then I guess we are.